 Download the report here: PACTS The safety of private e-scooters in the UK – Final Report

-PACTS has collected records of nearly 900 people killed or injured in collisions involving an e-scooter in the year 2021 in the UK (mainly England).
+PACTS has collected records of over 900 people killed or injured in collisions involving an e-scooter in the year 2021 in the UK (mainly England).
 The data were predominantly provided by the police and supplemented by media and social media reports and insurance records.
-We know it is incomplete but, in the absence of official data (due to be released in September 2022), it may be the best available.
-A copy of the data is freely available here.
+We know it is incomplete but it provides a useful supplement to the official data.
+A copy of the PACTS data is freely available here.

-Of the casualties, nearly 40% were seriously injured and eleven people died.
+Of the casualties, nearly 40% were seriously injured and twelve people died.
 Although it was usually the rider who was injured [69%], over a quarter [27%] of the casualties were other road users, mostly pedestrians and some pedal cyclists.
 Nearly a quarter [23%] of the riders were hurt in single vehicle collisions, ie they were not hit by nor did not collide with another road user or moving vehicle.
 Over 40% of those who suffered serious injuries had head injuries and 25% suffered fractures.
 50% of the casualties were under the age of 25 and 72% male (77% of riders are male).
 Despite being illegal to use on public roads, around 70% of the e-scooters involved in these casualty collisions were private e-scooters, 15% were rental and 15% unknown.
 As the number of private e-scooters greatly exceeds the number of private ones, it is hard to draw conclusions about relative casualty rates.
-All 11 people who died in 2021 were using private e-scooters.
+12 people who died in 2021 were using private e-scooters, 1 was using a hire e-scooter.

 Representatives from the NHS, insurance industry, police, road safety community, e-scooter operators and active travel sector joined PACTS in a webinar on 24th March 2022.
 Following a presentation summarising the findings of PACTS report the experts spoke in three panel sessions.
 Over 100 delegates contributed to the discussions covering a broad range of topics.